Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 Psychosocial issues are a critical consideration when treating childhood cancer.
 According to the American Psychological Association (APA), counselors, social workers, psychologists, and other mental health professionals can help children and their families overcome trauma and boost resilience during what is often a multiyear treatment process; they also help families communicate effectively with medical staff, and connect them to other available resources.

 September is Childhood Cancer Awareness Month.
-Recognized by childhood cancer organizations all around the world, its goal is to increase awareness and raise funds for those affected by childhood cancer.
+Recognized by childhood cancer organizations worldwide, its goal is to increase awareness and raise funds for those affected by childhood cancer.
 It’s also an opportunity to recognize the crucial support that counselors, psychologists, social workers, and other professionals provide to children with cancer, and the families of those children.

-To learn more about how counselors work with childhood cancer patients, read on.
+Read on to learn more about how counselors work with childhood cancer patients.

 Meet the Experts: Lauren Chatalian and Michelle Fritsch